SFTtech/openage/doc/nyan/api_reference/reference_ability.md

     transform_progress : set(TransformProgress)
 ```

 Activates a state change for a game entity.
+Triggered by player input.

 **target_state**
 Target state change that activates when the time defined in `transform_time` has passed.